 |Maximum egress for general-purpose v1 storage accounts (non-US regions)||10 Gbps if RA-GRS/GRS is enabled, 15 Gbps for LRS/ZRS2|

-2 If you have Read-access enabled (RA-GRS/RA-GZRS), the egress targets for the secondary location are identical to those of the primary location.
+2 If your storage account has read-access enabled with geo-redundant storage (RA-GRS) or geo-zone-redundant storage (RA-GZRS), then the egress targets for the secondary location are identical to those of the primary location.
 Azure Storage replication options include:

 - Locally redundant storage (LRS)

 - Zone-redundant storage (ZRS)

 3 Azure Data Lake Storage Gen2 is a set of capabilities dedicated to big data analytics, built on Azure Blob storage.

 Microsoft recommends that you use a general-purpose v2 storage account for most scenarios.
 You can easily upgrade a general-purpose v1 or an Azure Blob storage account to a general-purpose v2 account with no downtime and without the need to copy data.
 For more information, see Upgrade to a general-purpose v2 storage account.